-I sigh as I realise I’ve slept in again – no time to exercise before work, I’ll have to do it after, which sucks, because I feel better when I work out in the morning – but is it better for you?
+I sigh as I realise I’ve slept in again – no time to exercise before work, I’ll have to do it after, which sucks, because I feel better when I work out in the morning – but does this mean morning workouts are better for you?

 I know I definitely feel a difference in my mood, productivity, anxiety, focus, and energy when I work in the morning.
 It’s a feeling I just don’t get from an afternoon workout.

-With the chronic sleeping in habit I’ve developed of late, it’s a choice some days of working out in the afternoon or not working out at all.
+I’ve developed a chronic sleep habit of late, meaning some days I either work out in the afternoon, or don’t work out at all.

-If you can only workout in the afternoon, because of scheduling commitments, or because you’re too tired or in too much pain to workout in the morning, work out in the afternoon and feel damn proud of yourself for it.
+If you can only workout in the afternoon, because of scheduling commitments, you’re too tired or in too much pain to workout in the morning, don’t stress.
+Work out in the afternoon and feel damn proud of yourself for it.

 BUUT if you can manage a morning workout, I highly recommend it.
 Here’s what I’ve noticed from working out in the morning.